SurrealNumber/CoreTitleInheritance/readme.txt

 I think I want:
 f|n Titles   +k f|Cores (number) <- again, like the ones below.
 Also want font color like diplomacy, less obtrusive.
 Copy most of text stuff from diplomacy.
+The main or onl difference in the text for diplomacy is that Title links to the encyclopeia, and diplomacy does not.
+Copied from above GetVariableSystem(.Exists, .Clear, .Toggle, .Set, .HasValue, ) there exists SelectLocalization( bool, loc1 (true), loc2 (false)) It looks like for the get variable system toggles, it can be toggled on or off, and exists checks for the thing being toggled on.
+Most likely have to put in the variable system conditions elsewhere.
+Need to hide others when selected, and hide this when others selected.
+Whole relations/family etc hidden when one of the other tabs is open. can put in multiple on-clicks.
+Will hijack the is titles expanded to only have to deal with two places. down = when butotn is suppressed. two versions of core text - One for title window open, the other for the title window not. title text - add on click to clear toggle. core text, title on, core on - toggle, toggle <- core displayed core text, title on, core off - none, toggle <- title displayed core text, title off, core off - toggle, toggle. <- other/none displayed core text, title off, core on - toggle, none <- other displayed, core not toggled off Will need core text for equal, and both non-equals.

+What will the breakdown be by?
+Want core by cti and other core reasons. - assume the player can figure out what is a holding. cti, capital chain, primary title, special. special will most likely never be visible. capital chain and primary title should be mutually exclusive unless the capital is the primary title.
+^ Note that is NOT equivalent to being a count or baron. primary title and capital chain always visible.
+Except will hide both when equal and show different category. cti core titles visible only if there is a cti reason core title. might have to remove gridbox from primary title/capital and primary title.
+Just noticed there is expand none.
+It would not have been all to useful.
+It would not reduce the number of cases.
+IN GENERAL I THINK I SHOULD USE DE_FACTO INSTEAD OF DEJURE.
+For titles there is GetDeFactoLiege, GetDeFactoTopLiege, and GetDeJureLiege.
+None of these are recursive.
+Will do the core limit very much like the character window does domain limit.

+**********************I am considering having icons/commander_is_leader.dds as **the** symbol for core titles.
+**********************^ Decided to do this.
+I like the icon, and think it works well enough for the purpose.

+Because I am throwing in the core titles expanded window only shows for alive, landed chracters, it might unexpextedly show up at some points.

+Scripted gui things needed:
+    tooltip for core limit box <- should probably include penalty. is over core limit for core limit background text A/B for core limit.
+    is capital chain for displaying cc titles. are any cores special for displaying special section is a core special for displaying special titles are there any cti cores
+    is the title a cti core
+    are there any core titles<- probably actually not necessary because at a minimum the primary title and capital are cores.
+But possible title succession laws funkiness so will want. have to change conditions for showing core title tab. are there more than 1 core titles? number of core titles

+-Scripted guis to make:
+    core limit box
+        tooltip - character
+        bool is over core limit - character capital chain character
+        bool multiple capital chain - character
+    capital chain title <- not necessary to split, but seems better to do it for consistency. bool is capital chain - title
+    special cores character
+        bool are any special cores - character bool multiple special - character
+    special cores title
+        bool is this special - title
+    cti cores character
+        bool are any cti cores - character bool multiple cti cores - character
+    cti cores title
+        bool is this cti core - title
+    core title text line
+        bool any core titles - character<- might also be used elsewhere. bool multiple core titles - character
+Custom localization or like to make:
+    core limit
+        text A/B - character
+    number of core titles
+        self explainatory

+What do I have to work with in a scripted gui?
+    scope
+    saved_scopes
+    is_shown - returns bool
+    is_valid - returns bool
+    effect - can have tooltip or call effects could possibly use custom or scripted localization to do the text.
+These are the only functions on a scripted gui:
+ScriptedGui = {
+    AccessSelf -> [unregistered]
+    BuildTooltip -> CString
+    Execute -> void
+    ExecuteTooltip -> CString
+    IsShown -> bool
+    IsShownTooltip -> CString
+    IsValid -> bool
+    IsValidTooltip -> CString
+    Self -> [unregistered]
+}

+Localization needed: # possibly also need singular versions as well and code to support them.
+    CV_CORE_CAPITAL_PRIMARY
+    CV_CORE_PRIMARY
+    CV_CORES_CAPITAL_CHAIN
+    CV_CORES_SPECIAL
+    CV_CORES_MOD
+    CV_CORES_CAPITAL_CHAIN_SINGULAR
+    CV_CORES_SPECIAL_SINGULAR
+    CV_CORES_MOD_SINGULAR
+    CV_CORE_TITLES_HIDE_CTT
+    CV_CORE_TITLES_SHOW_CTT
+    CV_CORE_TITLES
+    CV_CORE_TITLES_SINGULAR
+    CV_CORE_TITLE_TAB_HEADER

+******************COUNTY != Barony, capital of a county can be moved and is a barony in it.*************************
+******************all titles in capital county are passed together************************************************** This means a character can have up to 6 core holdings just from their capital county.
+Have to find a way to not penalize this.
+I think the way to do it is to say that the capital county only counts as one core holding.
+***********Could also change it so that core holdings is actually core counties. - This would make sense actually as a county is currently the smallest inheritable unit.

+Lots of inefficiencies with going through the list of core titles.
+This can be dealt with later.
+I assume that datacontext is essentially saying that you are setting the global/datatype object of that type to what is specified.
+Possibly add an opinion penalty to being over the core limit.

+Scripted gui:
+in is_valid:
+custom_description = {
+text = "stuff(possibly trigger_loc)"
+subject = scope
+trigger
+}
+^ This gives a custom reason for why the decision is not valid in tooltip

+customizable location seems to be mainly to differentiate between the elements of the same class of thing or to randomize between equivalent words.
+I am using [xxx|V] asuming it mean value, but apparently that is not true.
+I have no idea what it means.
+After a regex I have found in between the |]:
+E - encyclopedia
+U - seems to be mostly for ui names or the like
+0
+V - no clue used for all sorts of stuff
+1
+2
+P
+L - seems to be mainly for traits
+D
+N
+no |x at all

+trigger localization seems to be about getting first, third, etc person correct for triggers.
+Will have to to the things I thought could be custom localization in the localization system.

+visible = "[AND(ScriptedGui.IsShown(GuiScope.SetRoot(CharacterWindow.GetCharacter)).End, And( VariableSystem.Exists( 'cv_expanded_core_titles_tab'), CharacterWindow.AreTitlesExpanded )) ]"
+worst case senario booleans being equal is equivalent to (A and B) or ((not A) and (not B)) possibly can use script things in localization language.
+Will not use unless see confirmation.

+AND(ScriptedGui.IsShown( GuiScope.SetRoot( CharacterWindow.GetCharacter ).End ), Or(And( VariableSystem.Exists('cv_expanded_core_titles_tab'), CharacterWindow.AreTitlesExpanded ), And( Not(VariableSystem.Exists('cv_expanded_core_titles_tab')), Not(CharacterWindow.AreTitlesExpanded) )) )